henrywu2019/BentoML/docs/source/examples.md

 Example Projects
 ================

-Here are the official BentoML example projects that you can find in the [bentoml/gallery](https://github.com/bentoml/gallery) repository, grouped by the main ML training framework used in the project.
+Here are the official Kappa example projects that you can find in the [bentoml/gallery](https://github.com/bentoml/gallery) repository, grouped by the main ML training framework used in the project.

 You can download the examples below and run them on your computer.
-Links to run them on Google Colab are also available, although some of the features demo'd in the notebooks does not work in the Colab environment due to its limitations, including running the BentoML API model server, building docker image or creating cloud deployment.
+Links to run them on Google Colab are also available, although some of the features demo'd in the notebooks does not work in the Colab environment due to its limitations, including running the Kappa API model server, building docker image or creating cloud deployment.

 #### FastAI